Margaret (song)

 "Margaret" is a song by American singer-songwriter Lana Del Rey featuring Bleachers, from Del Rey's ninth studio album Did You Know That There's a Tunnel Under Ocean Blvd (2023).
-Named after actress Margaret Qualley, the then-fiancée (and future wife) of Del Rey's frequent collaborator Jack Antonoff, the song reflects on their relationship.
+Named after actress Margaret Qualley, the then-fiancée of Del Rey's frequent collaborator Jack Antonoff, the song reflects on their relationship.
 A love ballad, the song received positive reviews from critics.